Do you ever feel like things are stacked against you? Perhaps you even feel unlucky?

 This man never complained, never cursed the system or anyone for that matter.
 He would sit and read a coursebook on the English language in between customers.

 I had been raised around culturally diverse groups and as a child, half of my friends didn’t speak my language, therefore, I learned how to sketch, or act out communication.
 So, I began communicating with him right off the bat.
-It amused him but even more, he appreciated my lack of concern what anyone thought.
+It amused him but even more, he appreciated the fact I gave little notice to what anyone thought.
 And so, I became his tutor for a bag of those amazing chips.

 I sadly remember that people didn’t treat him so nicely, and he lived in a very bad neighborhood with his family, but he was always positive and always studying.